OfficeDev/office-js-docs-pr/docs/publish/deploy-office-add-in-sso-to-azure.md

 ## Update app.js (or app.ts)

+The app.js (or app.ts) requires several minor changes to run correctly in a deployment.
+It's easiest to just replace the file with an updated version for deployment.

 1. Open the **src/middle-tier/app.js** file, or **src/middle-tier/app.ts** if your project uses TypeScript.
 1. Replace the entire file contents with the following code.